B.A, Smith College

 M.A., Columbia University, Teacher's College

-Dr. Franks is currently teaching Writing 200: Critical Writing for the Humanities and Social Sciences and Core 104: Literature, Philosophy, and the Ascent of Ideas.
-She has also taught WTNG 100: Introduction to Academic Writing; WTNG 102: Expository Writing; and COMM 210: Introduction to Public Speaking.
+Dr. Franks teaches WTNG 100: Introduction to Academic Writing, WTNG 102: Expository Writing, Writing 200: Critical Writing for the Humanities and Social Sciences, Core 104: Literature, Philosophy, and the Ascent of Ideas, and COMM 210: Introduction to Public Speaking.

 Professor Franks enjoys a varied career in education, writing, research, and television production.
 She began as a fourth grade teacher in Westwood, Massachusetts where, inspired by Columbia University’s Dr. Leland Jacobs, she taught creative writing in addition to many other subjects.
 Four years later Rosalie was asked to write and teach the fourth grade Science series "The Earth Around Us" on Boston’s WGBH TV for the Massachusetts Board of Education’s “The Twenty-One Inch Classroom”; this began her television career.

 Before joining the faculty at Roger Williams, Dr. Franks appeared as a television tipster/reporter on WJAR TV’s Evening Magazine, PM Magazine with Matt Lauer, and These are the Days.
 She has also written and produced television specials for WPTV TV in West Palm Beach, Florida for their Time to Care campaign and written for Good Housekeeping, the Providence Sunday Journal Magazine, and the Harvard Business School Bulletin.
 Today she writes for the Southern Poverty Law Center’s Teaching Tolerance on-line magazine.